Updated September 21, 2022

 - If there is a unique circumstance that would suggest isolating in place is a concern, contact the front desk and request assistance from the manager-on-call.

 2. Notify all your close contacts and advise them that you have developed symptoms and are presumed positive for COVID-19.
 Please see below for additional requirements regarding roommates and close contacts.
-Close contacts are defined as:
+Close contacts are individuals who interacted with you while you were contagious (i.e – 48 hours before your symptoms started or positive test date, up until your isolation is complete).
+Examples of close contacts include:

 - Someone you had close physical contact with (ex.
 Hug or handshake) within 24 hours

-3. Register for takeout meals from the dining hall via the Isolation Meal Form on the Residence and Dining Portal.
+3. Register for takeout meals from the dining hall via the Meal Services Assistance/COVID-19 Related Form on the Residence and Dining Portal.
+For more information, please go to the Hospitality Services website.

 4. Remain in your residence room.
 You may leave your residence room wearing an ASTM F2100 Level 2 medical-grade mask only when:

-- picking up take-out meals from the dining hall; note that you may not enter the servery to select your own items – you must pre-order and come to the dining hall only for pick up.
+- picking up take-out meals from the dining hall (see #3 above); note that you may not enter the servery to select your own items – you must pre-order and come to the dining hall only for pick up.

 - non-urgent items may be picked up when your isolation period ends